-I had two rewarding outings last week.
+I had two rewarding outings the first week of September.
 I sang at the “Live Lounge” in Rugeley, the same day we were remembering Diana’s death 20 years on.
 I sang some sad songs which I’ve written, I thought people might get fed-up with them and want me to get off the stage but the reverse happened.
 One song I sang was “I Can’t Stand The Sadness” from the ‘Words’ album.
 The lyrics to the chorus are

 “Couples, break up, there’s a family shake up